nanotoolkit/docs/pages/settings.md

 ### Create Team
 There is also a button to create a new team.
-1. Click to open a Create Team dialog.
+1. Click to open Create Team dialog.
 <img src="../assets/img/settings-team-create-dialog.png" alt="drawing" width="300"/>

 2. Enter a new Team Name and click **Create Team**.
 A confirmation dialog will